Delegate real work to AI. Stay accountable for the result.

 ARF measures whether the agent is reasoning genuinely - not just visibly.
 Transparency proves the reasoning is checkable; ARF proves it was real: that the agent reasoned differently when the situation materially demanded it, rather than applying the same template regardless of the specifics.
 Demonstrated reasoning quality is what earns autonomy; observable reasoning is how that quality is verified.
 It operationalizes the solution to the Reasoning Opacity Problem.
 Probe is the skill that tests for it.

-Rooted in: Reasoning Opacity Problem, Turpin et al., Chen et al., Stanford AI Index 2026, EU AI Act
+Rooted in: Reasoning Opacity Problem, Turpin et al., Chen et al., Winograd Schema Challenge, CheckList, Stanford AI Index 2026, EU AI Act

 Intellectual lineage

-Military doctrine, lean manufacturing, philosophy, the scientific method, aviation safety, and empirical AI research.
+Military doctrine, cybernetics, lean manufacturing, philosophy, the scientific method, aviation safety, and empirical AI research.

 Conceptual traditions